crate/cratedb-guide/docs/start/modelling/primary-key.md

 [UUIDv7] is a new format that preserves **temporal ordering**, making UUIDs better suited for inserts and range queries in distributed databases.

-We can use these in CrateDB with an UDF with the code from [UUIDv7 in N languages].

-You can use [UUIDv7 for CrateDB] via a {ref}`User-Defined Function (UDF) <udf>` in JavaScript, or in your preferred programming language by using one of the available UUIDv7 libraries.
+You can use [UUIDv7 for CrateDB] via a {ref}`User-Defined Function (UDF) <udf>` in JavaScript, or use a [UUIDv7 library] in your application layer.

 :Pros:
   - Globally unique and **almost sequential**